 - three (21.4%) cases were not yet discharged when the form was completed

 All IPD isolates and specimens should be sent to the reference laboratory for further typing and antimicrobial sensitivities.
 Typing results were available for 181 of the 223 cases reported in 2018 (81.2%).

 The most common serotypes reported were:

-A total of 95 cases (15.3%) were caused by serotypes included in PCV13 vaccine, 88 of whom were aged five years or older.
-There were seven PCV13 vaccine serotype cases in those aged under five years.
-Four were infected with serotype 3, one with serotype 19A, one with serotype 19F and one with serotype 7F.
-Three cases had received three doses of PCV13 vaccine and are thus classified as vaccine failures and three were not yet old enough to receive the PCV13 vaccine.
-Vaccination status was unavailable for one case.
+A total of 36 cases (16.1%) were caused by serotypes included in PCV13 vaccine, 35 of whom were aged five years or older.
+There was one PCV13 vaccine serotype case aged under five years.
+This case was infected with serotype 19A, and had received two doses of PCV13 vaccine.

 Two pneumococcal vaccines are available that help to protect against pneumococcal disease.

 The pneumococcal polysaccharide vaccine, PPV23, is recommended for many of the same people who receive an annual flu vaccination.
 Unlike the flu vaccine which is given every year, the pneumococcal vaccine is only usually given once.
 In 2003, the pneumococcal vaccination for all people aged 65 years and over was introduced, in addition to those aged under 65, with certain underlying conditions.
 This vaccine offers protection against 23 serotypes of IPD.